Investment funds for startups

 Business angels and their role in startups

-The business angels They are private investors who contribute capital and knowledge to help startups in early stages, crucial for their development.
+The business angels they are individual investors who provide capital and knowledge to help startups in the initial stages, crucial for their development.

 In Spain, its role is recognized as fundamental for early financing and the contribution of value beyond economic capital.